stonelasley/flare.nvim/README.md

     "TelescopePrompt",
     "TelescopeResult",
   },
-  fade = true -- if false will flash highlight for entire area similar to 'vim.highlight.on_yank' }
+  fade = true, -- if false will flash highlight for entire area similar to 'vim.highlight.on_yank' underline = false, -- if true will use more subtle underline highlight.
+Underline highlight can also be accomplished by setting hl_group
+}
 ```